sujayy1983/Home-Device-Automation-Framework/README.md

    Note: Few entries are intentionally removed for security reasons.
    ![OS detection of home devices](/static/img/sampleosdetect.png)

-5. Assuming that this app is running on a Raspberry Pi and is running 24*7.
-You'll need to configure audio in case you havent configured it yet.
-To use this app as doorbell, place a few mp3 files in a local mp3 directory and install the following
+5. Assuming that the app is running on a Raspberry Pi and is running 24*7.
+You'll need to configure audio in case it isnt configured yet.
+This app can be used as a Wifi operated doorbell by accessing this app once we are in home Wifi range from a handheld device and triggering one of the doorbell like mp3s placed on the Pi.
 ```
 sudo apt-get install -y alsa-utils  mpg321 lame
 sudo modprobe snd_bcm2835